Fugitive Slave Act of 1793 Summary

 - Virginia refused on the grounds the men were simply capturing an escaped slave.

-- Pennsylvania’s Governor, Thomas Mifflin, appealed to President Washington, who sent the matter to Congress.
+- Mifflin appealed to President Washington, who sent the matter to Congress.

 - Congress responded by passing the Fugitive Slave Act of 1793 on February 12, 1793, which defined the rules for extraditing criminals and for the capture and return of escaped slaves.